eric-zhu-quantum/S4-python-helper-files/README.md

 More info about S4 can be found here: https://web.stanford.edu/group/fan/S4/

-I compiled my S4 Python Module from source after following the instructions from: https://github.com/phoebe-p/S4
+I compiled my S4 Python Module after downloading the modified source and following the instructions from: https://github.com/phoebe-p/S4